khyeonn/khyeonn.github.io/_projects/4_project.md

     </span>
     <br>
     <span class="line-space">
-        To speed up the UI design process, I utilized AI tools like ChatGPT to help with UX/UI design.
-I will admit: I am bad with UX/UI so this was a <i>huge</i> help.
+        To speed up the UI design process, I utilized AI tools like ChatGPT to help with the UI layout.
+I've always been bad at art, so this was a <i>huge</i> help.
     </span>
 </p>